 Portland, Maine, located a little more than 2 hours north of Boston, is known for its beautiful waterfront views and delicious food.
 However, Portland Maine is also a kid-friendly destination, with museums, waterfront activities, and other things that kids will enjoy.

 Because of its proximity to our home, we typically visit Portland once or twice a year and always find so many things to do.
-Here are some things to do in Portland Maine with kids.
+Here are some of the best things to do in Portland Maine with kids.

 Disclosure: I had the opportunity to experience a few of these things at no cost as part of the Women in Travel Summit.
 We’ve also been to Portland numerous times and paid our own way.
 All opinions are my own.